google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 Clustering differs from classification because the categories are not defined by you.
 Clustering systems propose their own categories based on patterns found in the examples.

+Concepts:
+* models:types:clustering
 -->

 ---

+# Clustering
 ![Image](res/clustering.gif)

 <!--
-For example, let’s say the child from the zoo wants to organize a photo albums of many pictures from the zoo.
+For example, let’s say the child from the zoo wants to organize a photo album of many pictures from the zoo.
 They don’t know a lot about animals, but they do notice that some are very small (reptiles, birds), some are medium sized (monkeys, seals) and some are very big (elephants, tigers).
 They might sort the pictures into three groups based on size.